V3ness/PF2223-Assignment/PART1.md

 4. Created game board with 2D vector to display game objects
 5. Created both alien and multiple zombies basic attributes (Hp, Atk, Range)
 6. Output multiple zombies attributes
+7. Store multiple zombies attributes into each separate vectors

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Multi Zombies
--Store multi zombies attributes in 2D vector to retrive data
-3. Movement & Attack
+1. Movement & Attack
-4. Game Objects Functions
+2. Game Objects Functions
-5. Game Controls
+3. Game Controls
-6. Save & Load files
+4. Save & Load files
-7. GameFlow
+5. GameFlow

 ## Additional Features